 Plus, I got to see my cartoon face on a really big screen.

-Speaking for yourself
+Public speaking for yourself

 So, while I don’t expect the call from TED quite yet, my first public speaking venture was a reasonable success.
-I look forward to doing it again soon, and I’d recommend it to anyone who wants to test themselves, and position themselves as an authority figure in their industry.
+I look forward to doing it again soon, and I’d recommend it to anyone who wants to test themselves and position themselves as an authority figure in their industry.

 As for doing it again soon?
 If you’re a member of the Business Biscotti networking group, I’ll be back on stage at the Big Biscotti event in Reading on October 20th.
 Make sure you come and say hello.